 A few house plants that need sunlight are:

 Among many others!
-These plants and the requirement for the sun range from low to high, which puts houseplant owners in a position where they constantly must watch out for the sun, specifically falling on to the house plants they love and adore.
+These plants and the requirement for the sun range from low to high, which puts houseplant owners in a position where they constantly must watch out for the sun, explicitly falling on to the house plants they love and adore.

 Understanding How Long to Keep Your Plants in Grow Lights